hohilwik/Shell/README.md

 Description of the functionality of each command and an example on how to use them.

 * **switch \<subject\>** :  Changes the name of the subject  in  the  prompt  and  changes folders  appropriately.
+	`flag=chdir(temp);`
+	(returns flag; to verify if switch was successful).

 	Eg: switch DSA, would change the prompt from xyz/LA> to xyz>DSA and navigate to the DSA directory.

 * **create \<assignment\>** :   Creates  a  new  assignment folder.
 Puts the contents of the dist folder and the problem statement into the current directory.

+	Asks input for URL, stores that in log file.
+	Asks input for local location, stores that in log file.
+	Creates directory
+	run update command

 	Eg: create Assignment

 * **update \<assignment\>** :   Updates with the new assignment files.
 Deletes old files and replaces them with the new ones.

+	choose whether locally or to download
+	if locally ( access log file with the location and copy that directory ) else if download ( use curl to download, then unzip, and copy to directory )

 	Eg: update Assignment

 * **test  \<assignment\>** :  Runs the submitter file in the  dist  folder.
 Store  the  errors in a file.

+	This function obtains the directory path:
+	`char* DirPath()`

+	And this function tests the file in the folder if it exists `int Test_file(char *fileName)`

 	Eg: test Assignment

 * **submit  \<assignment\>** : Makes a zip file of the assignment folder.
+	Uses a system call to create a zip of the Assignment folder:

+	`system(zipCommand);`

 	Eg: submit Assignment

 * **compare \<assignment\> \<zipfile\>** : Compares assignment folder with the submitted zip.